technicaljones/aws-website/README.md

 - source_repo *(required)* - The name of the repository.
 - source_branch - Defaults to *main*.
 - domain_name *(required)* - Domain name for the website.
+- short_name *(required)* - Used for naming resource with strict naming standards.
 - owned_domain - Defaults to True.
 Set to false if the Domain isn't owned / registerd in route53.
 Web address will be the cloudfront distribution link.
 - github_oauth_token *(required)* - Github personal token to access git repo.
 - state_bucket *(required)* - The bucket for tf state (needed for codebuild premissions).
+- providers *(required)*  - ACM and various associated resoruces need to be created in us-east-1.

 Module outputs